MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 the chunks are pre-generated, causing unnecessary savings of the chunks.
 Enabling this option can significantly reduce the number of chunks being saved unnecessarily.

+`disableRedstoneSafetySync`
+When executing a redstone contraption that is run across multiple servers, MultiPaper syncs these servers together such that the redstone contraption can run without getting out of sync.
+Disabling this can prevent lag spikes caused by this system, but can also mess up cross-server redstone.